Optimal Source Codes for Timely Updates: Introduction

 \section{Introduction}

 Timeliness is emerging as an important requirement for communication {in} cyber-physical systems (CPS). {Broadly}, it refers to the requirement of having the latest information from the transmitter available at the receiver in a timely fashion.
 It is important to distinguish the requirement of timeliness from that of low delay transmission: The latter places a constraint on the delay in transmission of each message, while timeliness is concerned about how recent is the current information at the receiver.
-In particular, even if a message is transmitted with low delay, if the receiver has to wait for subsequent messages, the information conveyed by the message looses its timeliness.
-A heuristically appealing metric that can capture the notion of timeliness of information in a variety of applications, termed its {\em age}, was first used in~\cite{KaulYatesGruteser11} for a setting involving queuing and link layer delays and was analyzed systematically for a queuing model in~\cite{KaulYatesGruteser12}; see~\cite{yates2015lazy, he2018optimal, sun2017update, bhambay2017differential, bacinoglu2017scheduling, kosta2017age} for a sampling of subsequent developments in problems related to minimum age scheduling.
-In this paper, we initiate a systematic study of the design of source codes with the goal of minimizing the age of the information at the receiver.
+In particular, the instantaneous staleness at the receiver is low if a message is received with low delay.
+However, the instantaneous staleness increases linearly at the receiver until a subsequent message is decoded successfully. {A heuristically appealing metric that can capture the notion of timeliness of information in a variety of applications, termed its {\em age}, was first used in~\cite{KaulYatesGruteser11} for a setting involving queuing and link layer delays and was analyzed systematically for a queuing model in the pioneering work~\cite{KaulYatesGruteser12}; see~\cite{yates2015lazy, he2018optimal, sun2017update, bhambay2017differential, bacinoglu2017scheduling, kosta2017age} for a sampling of subsequent developments in problems related to minimum age scheduling.} In this paper, we initiate a systematic study of the design of source codes with the goal of minimizing the age of the information at the receiver.